Skip to contents

 3. Adding missing species

 It is often the case that phylogenetic data is not available for some island species or even entire lineages present in the island community.
 But we can still include these species in our DAISIE analyses.
 Furthermore, even in the cases where a dated phylogeny does exist, it may not be open-source and available to use for the extraction.
 In the latter cases, it may be possible to know the stem age or crown age if reported in the literature with the published phylogeny.
-This section is about the tools that DAISIEprep provides in order to handle missing data, and generally to handle species that are missing and need to be input into the data manually.
+This section explains how to use the tools that DAISIEprep provides in order to handle missing data, and generally to handle species that are missing and need to be input into the data manually.

 For this section, as with the previous section, the core data structure we are going to work with is the island_tbl.
 We will use the island_tbl for the Galápagos birds produced in the last section.
-I

 3.1 Adding missing species to an island clade that has been sampled in the phylogeny

 This option is for cases in which a clade has been sampled in the phylogeny, and at least 1 colonisation or 1 branching time is available, but 1 or more species were not sampled.
 For this example, we imagine that 2 species of Galápagos finch have not been sampled, and that we want to add them as missing species to the Galápagos finch clade that is sampled in the phylogeny.
 The finches have the clade name “C_fus” in the island_tbl (third row).
-To assign two missing species to this clade we use following code:
+To assign 2 missing species to this clade we use following code:

 island_tbl <- add_missing_species(